 Choosing the right type, no!
-The best CS GO crosshair to play with may seem like a matter of personal preference; however, there are many aspects you should take into consideration before making that decision.
+The best CSGO crosshair to play with may seem like a matter of personal preference; however, there are many aspects you should take into consideration before making that decision.
 Understand that fitting yourself with the right crosshair could help you learn game mechanics a lot faster and give you a slight edge in combat over your opponents.
-Even amongst pro players, there are many interesting differences between CSGO pro crosshairs selection.
-In this guide, we are going to take a closer look at everything regarding the right crosshair for CS:GO from types to overall settings.
+Even amongst pro players, there are many interesting differences between CSGO pro crosshair selection.
+In this guide, we are going to take a closer look at everything regarding the right crosshair for CSGO from types to overall settings.

 Types of Crosshairs: Reticle Shape